Bernina Embroidery Software V.6

 The feather shown in the first video is one I drew and digitized especially for that class and to use on a sample for Embroidery Club when we were embroidering on fleece.
 This is a picture of that sample.
 By the way, it would have been much easier to load the fleece on my longarm and stitch that feather than it was to digitize it and do all the hoopings.
 However, it made a good educational tool.

-I’m adding the embroidery design file to the Free Embroidery download box on the side bar.
+I’m adding the embroidery design file to the Free Embroidery download box on the side bar [The application I once used for sharing documents has disappeared from my sidebar at some point over the years.
+So lets try this click on the name at the end of this sentence, and it should get you to a zipped folder of designs LARGE FEATHER].
 It is not split, because it would need to be split for whatever size hoop you plan to use.
 As usual I can make no promises for formats other than ART.

 Digitizing Auto Applique in Bernina Embroidery Software V.5